serverless/serverless/docs/providers/aliyun/cli-reference/package.md

 <!-- DOCS-SITE-LINK:END -->

-# Alibaba Cloud - package
+# Alibaba Cloud - Package

 The `sls package` command packages your entire infrastructure into the `.serverless` directory by default and make it ready for deployment.